Amukayoung/countries/README.md

 ## 1. Clone the repository

-## 2. Open the file in your IDE eg VSCode and run the command npm install.
+## 2. Open the file in your IDE eg VSCode and run the command below.
 This will set up all the dependencies for you.

       npm install